w3c/wot-marketing/material/wot_explainer_notes.md

     - Zoom to WoT logo when talk about methodology

 ## Scene 13
+Spoken:
+  - And yes, WoT is THE methodlogy they will use.
 ![Scene13](script_images/Scene13.png)
 * Staging:
     - zoom into WoT logo, hold